-|Tec 5 Wesley B. Fancher
+|Tec 5 Wesley Bernard Fancher

-Fancher was born in 1922 in Janesville, Wisconsin, to George W.
+T/5 Wesley Fancher was born in 1922 in Janesville, Wisconsin, to George W.

-Fancher & Jeanette Fancher.
-His family
+Fancher & Jeanette Richardson-Fancher.
+His

-with his mother he returned to Janesville,
+1930s, he and his mother returned to

-The battalion traveled by train to San Francisco, California.
+The battalion traveled over different train routes to San Francisco, California.
 From San Francisco, the tankers were ferried to Ft.
 McDowell on Angel Island.
 On the island they were given physicals and inoculated for tropical diseases.
 Some men were held back for health issues but scheduled to join the battalion at a later date.
 Other men were simply replaced.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.